ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - The first thing you will need to do when you become one of my students:
 	- Read 20 ~ 50 papers from top conferences/journals.
-		- In any topic: the one(s) you are interested in, or just any.
+		- In topics that interest you, or just somehow randomly.
+  		- This is to help you familiarize yourself with the basic paradigms of scientific papers and find topics that interest you most.
 	- Make sure to understand the following key information in each paper:
-		- What is the problem they are solving?
+		- What is the problem they are concerning?
-		- What is their main contribution?
-		- What is their main difference in comparison with previous work(s)?
+		- What is their main contribution/difference compared to previous work(s)?
 	- What is your judgment?
 What do you think of this paper?
 		- Is the problem important?
 		- Is their contribution significant?
-		- Are their theoretical/experimental results solid?
 	- Do you have any criticism of them?
-		- Try to criticize their motivation, their assumption, their logic, their solution/theory, their experiment, etc.
+		- Try to criticize their problem setup, motivation, deduction logic, solution, assumption/theory, experiment design, etc.
 		- Is there any limitation?
 Did they overlook any important issues/aspects?
 Can you do better?
-	- Note that this typically requires a good high-level understanding, while details are often not necessary and can be omitted.

 <!--  -->
 - What will be your research topic:
 	- We DO NOT assign topics to students in principle.
 	- Find your research topic on your own by reading papers and I will always be there if you need any guidance.
-	- When you have read 50 papers and still haven't found a suitable/interested topic, I will give my suggestions.
+	- When you have read 50 papers and still haven't found a suitable/interested topic, I may give my suggestions.

 <!--  -->
 - My style:
 	- I might be generally very nice, but I can be rather critical upon research.
 	- You will be required to build a DEEP and CLEAR understanding of your research topic and related works.
-		- This may take a long time, but it will be a PREREQUISITE for us to start the real research.
+		- This may take a long time, but it will be a prerequisite for us to start the real research.
 	- I will guide and force you to think deeply, clearly, and logically.
 Wish we have the same belief that:
 		- Superficial understanding may lead to specious conclusions.
 		- Deeper thinking can bring simpler/better solutions.